eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 <b>Part B - package index results</b>

+First, some interesting numbers:

+As of 08/02/2015:

+* 54,986 packages registered on the PyPi index available for download

+* 1,965,678,267 downloads by users

+To start, I read the PyPi index and tried to get some statistics about the sizes and popularity of certain packages.
+I later realized that this information would not contribute anything useful toward showing the evolution of Python, but if you're still interested in this information, I've included it [here](./2_PythonPackages/InterestingPopularityNumbers.md).

-Part B used Python package <i>Scrapy</i> (meta-project!) in order to create a web scraper, and required data handling code
+Following the defined Part B methodolgy (above), I used Python package <i>Scrapy</i> (so meta!) in order to create a web scraper to parse the PyPi index.
+I then created another Python script to handle the returned JSON data.

+In total, the script iterated over the entire index listing which has approximately 60977 active package links, collecting every package name and URL.
+It then followed each link to the appropriate package information page to parse the upload date(s) and size(s) of the download.

-This second trend graph attempts to visualize the number of packages upload on each unique upload date.
-This contributes to my attempt to determine the speed and evaluate the "constant change" criteria of many software projects.
+Graph 2 below visualizes the number of packages uploaded on each unique upload date.
+I wanted to try and determine the speed/how often new packages are added or updated, which would then the "constant change" evolution criteria of many software projects.

 ![Graph 2: Plotting the total SIZE of each upload against the verion's upload DATE](./2_PythonPackages/Images/chart_upDatevsNumberOf.png)
 Graph 2: placeholder

+Unfortunately, this data is not as accurate as I had hoped.
+I was under the impression that the table included on each package's information page was a history of the package, listing <i>every</i> version, upload date, and size of the package over the years, similar to how the official Python download page is set up.
+The table actually only lists the most current version available for download the different systems (e.g., win32, win64, or amd64) and/or the different compression types available for download (e.g., gz tarball, etc.).
+In summart, the PyPi website is largely disorganized for research/historical data - it's built for finding the package you need quickly.

+Ultimately, this means that this graph mostly represents the number of most active packages, the ones evolving in line with the Python source.

-The third graph is similar to graph 2, except where it attempts to plot the total number of Bytes of each day (size vs time) instead of each release.
-I hoped this graph would contribute to trying to figure out when Python pacakges were added/released - is there more activity now than there was before?
+Graph 3 (below) is similar to graph 2, except where that it plots the total number of Bytes of each day (size vs time) instead of each release.

 ![Graph 3](./2_PythonPackages/Images/chart_uploadSizesVSDate.png)
 Graph 3: placeholder

+I generated this because I wanted to see if, as the Python source code grew in size (Graph 1), if the sizes of packages also grew.
+This graph data had the same issue as graph 2 however, where the parsed information is exclusively the most recent information instead of the history of all packages.

 Discussion and Analysis